 For poetry-math connections visit "Intersections--Poetry with Mathematics" (JoAnne's blog) or browse below.

-Now available: PDFs of bilingual collections by Romanian poets Ileana Malancioiu and George Bacovia
+Now -- online or download: PDFs (bilingual) -- translations (by Radu Doru and JoAnne) of work by Romanian poets Ileana Malancioiu and George Bacovia.

 * * *